 These are just some of the reasons why we believe that you should disconnect and refresh with meditation and hypnosis.

 Working with your body on an energetic level, as well as a nutritional level, will bring you results that are amazing.
 Making sure that your thoughts are alkaline and your food is whole and full of powerful nutrients is the best advantage you could give yourself.

-Fun Fact: Did you know that Sea Moss has 92 of the 102 minerals found in the human body?
+Did you know that Sea Moss is popularly believed to have 92 of the 102 minerals found in the human body?
 And that as a source of plant based, Vegan friendly collagen, it is the closest and most effective source of type 1 and type 3 collagen?